Updated: Sep 14, 2022

-An article by Kirra Grimes appeared in the Whitsunday Times this week, detailed the proposed redevelopment/refurbishment of Hook Island Resort.
+The following article by Kirra Grimes (Whitsunday Times) provides details of the proposed redevelopment/refurbishment of Hook Island Resort:

 Developers behind the proposed Hook Island eco resort are confident their unique project will not only be environmentally sustainable but financially successful too, despite the challenges to international tourism brought about by Covid-19.